Izas-Ahamed/netflix-gpt/README.md

 - unsubscribed to the onAuthStateChanges callback
 - added constant values to constants file
 - added TMBD api config and fetched now playing movies
+- Custom hooks for movie
+- embeded youtube iframe with autoplay and mute

 ### Features: